 Scene from "Skyfall" at the National Gallery.
 Photo: © 2012 – Danjaq, LLC, United Artists Corporation, Columbia Pictures Industries, Inc.

-Notting Hill (1999) for Portobello Road Market
+West London: Portobello Road Market

 Another classic in terms of London Film Locations is the romantic comedy Notting Hill, which is set is the posh area of West London that goes by the same name as the film: Notting Hill.